eduardorittner/mtx/README.md

 for now as there is no "append" insert capability -- DONE
 - Cursor is not shown on status message prompt -- DONE
 - Backspace acting as DELETE when at the start of a line -- DONE
+- Fix visual mode selection when cursor is directly on top of a '\n'

 ### Text editing

 - Add editing text capabilities (insert, remove, select) -- DONE
 - Add modes (normal, insert, maybe visual) -- DONE
+- Highlighting text -- DONE
+- Edit highlighted text
 - Undo/Redo operation
 - Search
 - Auto-indent when on a new line